mythrivarma/461_Notes/SQL 2012 Query Performance Tuning.md

 * Recompilations of stored procedures add overhead on the processor.
 You want to see a value close to 0 for the SOL Re-Compilations/sec counter.
 If you consistently see nonzero values, then you should use Extended Events to further investigate the stored procedures undergoing recompilations

 ##Chapter 3: SQL Query Performance Analysis##
+* Extended Events were introduced in SQL Server 2008, but with no GUI in place and a reasonably complex set of code to set them up, they weren’t used much to capture performance metrics.
+With SQL Server 2012, a GUI for managing extended events was introduced, making this the preferred mechanism for gathering query performance metrics among other things.
+* An RPC event indicates that the stored procedure was executed using the Remote Procedure Call (RPC) mechanism through an OLEDB command.
+If a database application executes a stored procedure using the T-SQL EXECUTE statement, then that stored procedure is resolved as a SQL batch rather than as an RPC.
+* A T-SQL batch is a set of SQL queries that are submitted together to SQL Server.
+A T-SQL batch is usually terminated by a GO command.
+The GO command is not a T-SQL statement.
+Instead, the GO command is recognized by the sqlcmd utility, as well as by Management Studio, and it signals the end of a batch.
+Each SQL query in the batch is considered a T-SQL statement.
+* Statement completion events should be collected judiciously(when we are monitoring using Extended Events), especially on a production system.
+* Once a session (of ExtendedEvents using SSMS) is started on the server, you don’t have to keep Management Studio open any more.
+You can identify the active sessions by using the dynamic management view sys.dm_xe_sessions.
+You can stop a specific session by executing the stored procedure ALTER EVENT SESSION.
+To verify that the session is stopped successfully, reexecute the view sys.dm_xe_sessions, and ensure that the output of the view doesn’t contain the named session
+* There are a number of events (in Extended Events) related to debugging SQL Server.
+These are not available through the Wizard, but you do have access to them through the TSQL command.
+Do not use them.
+They are subject to change and are meant for Microsoft internal use only.
+If you do feel the need to experiment, you need to pay close attention to any of the events that include a break action.
+This means that should the event fire, it will stop SQL Server at the exact line of code that caused the event to fire.
+This means your server will be completely offline and in an unknown state.
+This could lead to a major outage if you were to do it in a production system.
+It could lead to loss of data and database corruption.
+* Setting up an Extended Events session allows you to collect a lot of data for later use, but the collection can be a little bit expensive, you have to wait on the results, and then you have a lot of data to deal with.
+If you need to immediately capture performance metrics about your system, especially as they pertain to query performance, then the dynamic management views sys.dm_exec_query_stats for queries and sys.dm_exec_procedure_stats for stored procedures are what you need.
+* To filter the information returned from sys.dm_exec_query_stats, you’ll need to join it with other dynamic management functions such as sys.dm_exec_sql_text, which shows the query text associated with the plan, or sys.dm_query_plan, which has the execution plan for the query
+* You can read directly from the extended events file you can query it using this system function:SELECT * FROM sys.fn_xe_file_target_read_file('C:\Program Files\Microsoft SQL Server\MSSQL11.RANDORI\MSSQL\Log\Query Performance
+Tuning*.xel’, NULL, NULL, NULL);
+The query returns each extended event as a single row.
+The data about the event is stored in an XML column, event_data.
+You’ll need to use XQuery to go against the data directly, but once you do, you can search, sort and aggregate the data captured
+* The costly queries can be categorized into the following two types: • Single execution: An individual execution of the query is costly. • Multiple executions: A query itself may not be costly, but the repeated execution of the query causes pressure on the system resources.
 *